 The publication of Related Third Party Transactions is a requirement of the Accounting Guidelines issued by the Department for Culture, Media and Sport.

-Complete their Register of Interests annually, and notify the Corporate Governance Manager about changes as they arise
+Complete their Register of Interests annually, and notify the Governance and Policy Manager about changes as they arise

-The Register is held by the Corporate Governance Manager, and is publicly accessible.
+The Register is held by the Governance and Policy Managerr, and is publicly accessible.
 The information it holds is published online (see Current Trustees), and the full document is available on request (see above).

 Declare any interest in a Board meeting as soon as it is practicable